teco-kit/DecisionTreeRules/README.md

 It needs the following paramters:

-*param target_variabel_name: string of the target feature
+* param target_variabel_name: string of the target feature
-*param cut_feature_str: feature name of the feature to cut.
+* param cut_feature_str: feature name of the feature to cut.
-*param data: dataset to search in (panda)
+* param data: dataset to search in (panda)
-*param dict_of_rules_to_cut: list of strings, rule you want to use
+* param dict_of_rules_to_cut: list of strings, rule you want to use
-*param max_precision: float value: if the precision is higher than this value the tree is cutted
+* param max_precision: float value: if the precision is higher than this value the tree is cutted
-*param min_recall: float value: if the recall is gets smaller than this value the tree is cutted before
+* param min_recall: float value: if the recall is gets smaller than this value the tree is cutted before

+example code:

+    # cut rules with 'LSTAT' in the variable and max_precision of 0.8 and min_recall of 0.05
+    cutted_rules = tree_extract_rule.cut_tree_rules(rules, boston_data, 'target', cut_feature_str='LSTAT',
+                                                max_precision=0.8, min_recall=0.05)

+The rules are cutted if the feature name contains 'cut_feature_str' or if the precision gets the second time higher than 'max_precision' or the recall gehts higher than 'min_recall'.
+The rules are than as short as possible for a minimum recall and a maximum precision.
+The return value is a dictionary of rules.

 ### Questions or annotations?
 Please contact: gregor.schindler@student.kit.edu